fysmoe1121/entanglementQKDprotocol-qiskit/README.md

 3. measures the state of the qubits using Alice and Bob choice of basis measurements

-4. creates sifted key when Alice and Bob measure along compadiable basis vectors
+4. creates sifted key when Alice and Bob measure along compatible basis vectors

 5. uses rest of the bits to perform CHSH test and calculates S.